saitaiky/notebook/docs/docs/cloud-computing/aws/compute/lambda.md

 1. [Using S3 to store certain files/data](https://medium.com/geekculture/3-ways-to-overcome-aws-lambda-deployment-size-limit-part-1-f2eb2170b75b#8a5c)
 2. [Using Amazon Elastic File System --- EFS](https://medium.com/geekculture/3-ways-to-overcome-aws-lambda-deployment-size-limit-part-1-f2eb2170b75b#42f4)
 3. (This is pretty new!)
 Using Container Image, covered in [Part 2](https://medium.com/geekculture/3-ways-to-overcome-aws-lambda-deployment-size-limit-part-2-8d0e8d0264b0)

+### How long can an AWS Lambda function execute?

+AWS Lambda functions can be configured to run up to **15 minutes per execution**.
+You can set the timeout to any value between 1 second and 15 minutes.